Kleidukos/glitchbra.in/content/post/write-a-forth-in-haskell-part-03.md

 Operating in a Monad is pretty awesome.
-You get access to cool functions like `get` and `put` if you are in the [`State Monad`](https://hackage.haskell.org/package/mtl-2.2.2/docs/Control-Monad-State-Class.html#t:MonadState), or even proper error management mechanisms that do not rely on runtime exceptions, in the case of [`MonadError`](https://hackage.haskell.org/package/mtl-2.2.2/docs/Control-Monad-Except.html)
+You get access to cool functions like `get` and `put` if you are in the [`State Monad`](https://hackage.haskell.org/package/mtl-2.2.2/docs/Control-Monad-State-Class.html#t:MonadState), or even proper error management mechanisms that do not rely on runtime exceptions, in the case of the [`Error Monad`](https://hackage.haskell.org/package/mtl-2.2.2/docs/Control-Monad-Except.html)
 But what is better than one monad?
 Several of them.
 Hence the expression "Monad Stack".
 You stack them on top of each-other, so you can enjoy their capabilities in the same place.
 In our case, we are interested in two things: state management, and IO.
 And by IO I mean "being able to output strings", because right now we don't